 Syncing with other devices

-You can add your NordPass account to six different devices.
+You can add your NordPass account to up to 6 different devices.
 And, to make this experience seamless, it automatically syncs between your devices and backs up to the cloud without you having to remember to do it.

 This means that, whenever you add a new password, you’ll find it automatically added to all of your devices.
 And when we tested this out, it seemed to work pretty well instantly.

 Having said that, it’s worth noting that the free version of NordPass only lets you use NordPass on 1 device at a time.
 So if you go from using it on your desktop to your mobile, for example, it’ll log you out on your desktop.

 Now the Premium plan also covers 1 user account only but provides the full scope of features.
 If you wish to use the NordPass app on multiple devices and not be logged out constantly – the Family plan covers 6 user accounts and still costs very little for the features and security it provides.

 NordPass has this very neat credit card storage feature, where you can securely store your bank card information.
 And next time you’re doing some online shopping, it takes just a few clicks and all the needed information is automatically filled out.
 Just like your passwords with NordPass.

 You can store several of your cards in this tab.
 To add a bank card, you can either do it manually by filling out all the necessary fields.
 Or you can use the nifty option of OCR scanning and import all the needed information by swiftly scanning the card.